circleci/circleci-docs/jekyll/_docs/installing-elasticsearch.md

     - elasticsearch
 ```

-The default version of Elasticsearch is {{ site.data.precise.versions.elasticsearch }}.
+The default version of Elasticsearch is {{ site.data.trusty.versions.elasticsearch }}.
 If you need a custom version, you can download and start it from your build.
 To install 2.4.3, add the following to your `circle.yml`:

 ```